btubbs/heroku-buildpack-shiny/README.md

 Instructions
 ------------

-These instructions assume that you have already signed up for an [Heroku Account](https://id.heroku.com/signup/www-home-top) and downloaded the [Heroku Toolbelt](https://toolbelt.heroku.com/)
+These instructions assume that you have already signed up for an [Heroku Account](https://id.heroku.com/signup/www-home-top) and installed the [Heroku Toolbelt](https://toolbelt.heroku.com/)

 #### Create App